 The gender studies librarian collects works on gender studies, women, and families.
 The French studies librarian also does, in both English and French.

 The maps librarian collects maps and atlases on France.

-The history of science in France, medieval to present, may be collected by the French studies librarian, especially in the absence of any interest on the part of the science librarians.
+The history of science in France, medieval to present, is collected by the French studies librarian, especially in the absence of any interest on the part of the science librarians.

 The Canadian studies librarian collects material about French Canada in English.
 The French studies librarian collects history, literature, and contemporary affairs material about French Canada primarily in French language.